-In general, there is no requirement for Women Deliver to conduct due diligence for one-time major gifts and in-kind donations, unless the total value exceeds \$4,999.
-For gifts and in-kind donations that exceed \$4,999, the Policy's list of Excluded Industries and Practices, as well as due diligence requirements for Potentially High-Risk Industries and Practices, shall apply.
+Women Deliver accepts major gifts (defined as exceeding \$10,000) and gifts in kind (goods and services) with certain limitations.
+In general, the requirements for due diligence and risk assessment apply to major gifts and to in-kind donors where the value of goods and services exceeds \$10,000; Major gifts and in-kind donations shall be subject to this Policy's list of Excluded Industries and Practices, as well as the due diligence requirements for Potentially High-Risk

+Industries and Practices.
 In addition, the following guidance is applicable to all gifts and donations:

 - Gifts shall be accepted only where there is charitable intent on the part of the donor; - Women Deliver should not accept gifts that are overly restrictive in purpose.
-The most desirable gifts are those with the least restrictions, as unrestricted funds allow the organization to address its most pressing needs; and - Women Deliver should not accept gifts from a sanctioned individual or group deemed a terrorist, specially-designated national (SDN) or otherwise identified on USA PATRIOT ACT, US State Department, UN, EU or other official sanctions list of so-called blocked persons.
+The most desirable gifts are those with the least restrictions, as unrestricted funds allow the organization to address its most pressing needs; and - Women Deliver should not accept gifts from a sanctioned individual or group deemed a terrorist, specially-designated national (SDN) or otherwise identified on USA PATRIOT ACT, US State Department, UN, EU or other official sanctions list of socalled blocked persons.

-Unless the President, in consultation with the board, provides a specific exception, Women Deliver should not accept any gifts that:
+Unless the President/CEO, in consultation with the Board, provides a specific exception, Women Deliver should not accept any gifts that: